cadezd/PINS-Compiler/README.md

 2. Unzip the downloaded package to extract the contents.
 3. Locate the extracted folder named `PINSCompiler`.
 4. Move the `PINSCompiler` folder into the `C:\Program Files\` folder.
+5. Add path location to `PINSCompiler` folder to enviroment variables.

 ### Note: It is important to place the "PINSCompiler" folder under the "Program Files" folder for the compiler to function correctly.
 Congratulations!
 You have successfully installed the PINS Compiler on your Windows system.